Coercivity condition for higher order moments for nonlinear SPDEs and existence of solution under local monotonicity: Existence of Solution

 \section{Existence of Solution}

-Having obtained the necessary a priori estimates, weakly convergent subsequences are extracted using the compactness arguement.
+Having obtained the necessary a priori estimates, weakly convergent subsequences are extracted using the compactness argument.
 After that the local monotonicity condition is used to establish the existence of a solution to \eqref{eq:see}.